-If you want the snuggliest, most weatherproof option, then the Charlie McLeod long sleeve is 100% the best option.
-With the ability to adjust the hood, sleeve and waistband, the cloak’s ability to keep the weather out far surpasses the Dryrobe’s.
+If you want the snuggliest, most weatherproof option, then the SmocSmoc is the best option.
 Windsurfers and kite surfers used to rigging in icy, rainy, blowy conditions will particularly benefit

-If you want maximum colour variety then the Dryrobe advance is the robe for you.
-With the biggest array of outer colours, and the only option providing a choice of inner colours, Dryrobe is the choice that allows you to match your robe to your style or kit.
+If you want maximum colour variety then the Dryrobe advance or SmocSmoc are the options.
+With the biggest array of outer colours, and the providing a choice of inner colours, Dryrobe or SmocSmoc are the choice that allows you to match your robe to your style or kit.

 If you want the lightest modesty protector that takes the least space in your luggage, then the Palm Poncho Grande is the option for you.